-Our attorneys prosecute California lemon law claims in downtown San Diego, Carlsbad, Chula Vista, Coronado, Del Mar, El Cajon, Encinitas, Escondido, Imperial Beach, La Mesa, Lemon Grove, National City, Oceanside, Poway, Rancho Bernardo, San Marcos, Santee, Solana Beach, Vista, and throughout California.
+Our attorneys prosecute California lemon law claims in downtown San Diego, Carlsbad, Chula Vista, Coronado, Del Mar, El Cajon, Encinitas, Escondido, Imperial Beach, La Mesa, Lemon Grove, National City, Oceanside, Poway, Rancho Bernardo, San Marcos, Santee, Solana Beach, Vista, Los Angeles and throughout California.

 A “lemon” under California law is a motor vehicle with a defect that an authorized dealership has been unable to repair after a reasonable number of attempts within the manufacturer’s warranty period.
 In general, the defect cannot be minor to qualify a vehicle as a lemon.
 It must adversely affect the owner or lessee’s ability to use the car, decrease the value of the vehicle, or pose an accident or injury risk.
 Common examples are: